-✓ lf Then Teaching SuggestionsFor tips on when to movestudents to the next level andwhen to keep them at theircurrent level, see pages A6.
-Around 2 / 3 of the student's responses are exceptional .
+✓ If Then Teaching Suggestions Around 2 / 3 of the student's responses are exceptional .
 Assess the student at the next level higher to determine a goal.
+For tips on when to move students to the next level and when to keep them at their current level, see pages A6.
 There is no obvious pattern to the student's responses; the student's answers range from exceptional to incorrect across all four strands.
 Comprehension is likely inconsistent or flawed because the book is too difficult.
 You will likely want to have the student take the assessment at the next level below.
 To know when to reassess, see tips on pages T7-T8.
-The student has trouble expressing answers in writing, but past observations indicate he or she can verbally elaborate on what is written. in writing, but past the student can verbally elaborate on his or her responses.
-If the student can, provide support The student's reflection on the Response Form indicates that the book was a good fit, yet many responses are approaching or incorrect .
+The student has trouble expressing answers in writing, but past observations indicate he or she can verbally elaborate on what is written.
+In the goal-setting conference, check to see if the student can verbally elaborate on his or her responses.
+If the student can, provide support with writing about reading at this level during independent reading.
+For help with writing about reading, scan the tip boxes in the Precision Teaching section, pages T23-T73.
+The student's reflection on the Response Form indicates that the book was a good fit, yet many responses are approaching or incorrect .
 This is a student who may have trouble monitoring for meaning, or knowing what he or she knows.
 Work with the student on strategies for stopping to check for understanding as a secondary goal.
 For help with monitoring strategies, see page T8.

-And Now: Take It to the Conference

-What goal or goals have you decided to focus on (see Then column)?
+And Now: Take It to the Conference What goal or goals have you decided to focus on (see Then column)?
 Which strategy or strategies will you introduce first?
 (Refer to pages from the Teaching Suggestions column.)
 Additional notes to prepare (e.g., questions to ask, a book for modeling, and so on):